vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

 IMO the most important part in the configuration above is the value for the `key` option.
 CircleCI uses this to determine if it can reuse a previously generated cache or not.

-As you can see, I'm using dynamic values, such as:
+You can see from the configuration above that I'm using dynamic values:

 1. `{{ checksum "package-lock.json" }}` - Don't use the cache if dependencies have changed
 2. `{{ checksum ".nvmrc" }}` - Don't use the cache if the version of Node.js has changed
 3. `{{ .Environment.NEXTJS_CACHE_VERSION }}` - Don't use the cache if the CircleCI environment variable has been updated
     - This is really helpful if you want to cache bust without releasing code.

-If the `key` is the same between build pipelines, then the cache will be loaded and reused, speeding up builds.
+TL;DR - If the `key` is the same between build pipelines, then the cache will be loaded and reused, speeding up builds.

-We do this for node modules using the [`circleci/node` orb](https://circleci.com/developer/orbs/orb/circleci/node), with a configuration along the lines of:
+We use the [`circleci/node` orb](https://circleci.com/developer/orbs/orb/circleci/node) to cache our `node_modules` directory.
+The configuration looks like:

 ```yaml
 install_deps: &install_deps